esphome/esphome-docs/components/sensor/xiaomi_lywsd03mmc.rst

     "data" = "{"did":"blt.3.129q4nasgeg00","token":"20c665a7ff82a5bfb5eefc36","props":[{"type":"prop","key":"bind_key","value":"cfc7cc892f4e32f7a733086cf3443cb0"},   {"type":"prop","key":"smac","value":"A4:C1:38:8C:34:B7"}]}"

 The ``bind_key`` is the 32 digits "value" item in the above output which needs to be inserted into the config file.
-Alternatively, there are efforts to generate a bind key with a python `script <https://github.com/danielkucera/mi-standardauth>`__  without the need for the Mi Home app.

 To find the MAC Address so that ESPHome can identify the device, you can create a simple configuration without any ``xiaomi_lywsd03mmc`` entries:

 .. code-block:: yaml